andormade/epson-tm-u220-driver-node/README.md

-# Epson TM-U220IID Printer Driver
+# Epson TM-U220* Printer Driver

-A TypeScript driver for the Epson TM-U220IID receipt printer.
-Since it uses standard ESC/POS commands, it may work with other compatible printers as well, however, this driver has only been tested with the TM-U220IID model.
+A TypeScript driver for the Epson TM-U220* receipt printers.
+Since it uses standard ESC/POS commands, it may work with other compatible printers as well.
+I only tested it with the TM-U220IID model.

+For general ESC/POS printer usage, I recommend using the [escpos](https://www.npmjs.com/package/escpos) package.
+This driver is intended for cases where you need a minimal, specialized solution specifically for TM-U220* series printers.

 ## Installation